STUDENT COMPLAINT/GRIEVANCE PROCEDURES

-If any student wishes to file a formal complaint, s/he must submit the complaint in writing to the Dean of Students.
+If any student wishes to file a formal complaint, s/he must submit the complaint in writing to the Vice President for Student Life.
 The complaint must contain the following information:

 - Name, phone number, and e-mail address of the person filing the complaint.
 (Complaints can be submitted anonymously, however, unless you include your contact information, the University will be unable to investigate your complaint or follow up with you regarding the subject matter).

 - The name(s) of the individual(s) or office against which the grievance is being alleged.

 - A detailed description of the action warranting the grievance (to include how the student has been harmed or treated unfairly) and what the student believes would be a fair and equitable resolution.

 - The date or period of time that the action occurred.